Guitar Practice – A Practical Guide

 Pay attention to EVERYTHING you’re doing – your goal is to make playing this scale and it’s chords second nature.

 Technical Skills Focus Section

 This is a pretty self-explanatory section.
 Take a look at our list of guitar skills and pick one you want to learn.

 Then spend a bunch of time just practicing it.

-You can practice the skill individually, trying to get perfect technique and tone, or you can practice a piece of a song that uses that technique heavily.
+You can practice the skill individually, trying to get perfect technique and tone, or you can use a piece of a song that features that technique heavily.